 Results

 All JOL responses were initially screened for missing responses and outliers (i.e., JOLs made outside the 0-100% range).
-This screening process removed less than 0.5% of the total observations.
+This screening process removed less than 0.5% of the total responses.
 All missing recall responses were coded as incorrect.
 A liberal scoring criterion was used such that misspellings or pluralizations were scored as correct.

 A p < .05 significance level was used for all analyses.
 Effect size estimates using partial-eta squared (ηp2) and Cohen’s d were computed for all significant analyses of variance (ANOVAs) and t-tests, respectively.
 To supplement standard null-hypothesis significance testing, we include a Bayesian estimate of the strength of evidence supporting the null hypothesis (Masson, 2011; Wagenmakers, 2007).
 This analysis compares a model that assumes a significant effect to one that assumes a null effect.
 A probability estimate is computed termed pBIC (Bayesian Information Criterion) which indicates the likelihood that the null hypothesis is retained.
 Thus, null effects are supplemented with a pBIC estimate.
 Figure 1 plots mean JOL and cue-recall percentages for the large-font, small-font, and control groups as a function of forward, backward, symmetrical, and unrelated pair types.
 For completeness, all comparisons are reported in Table A3.